MercuryWorkshop/wisp-client-js/README.md

 ## Javascript API:

 ### Importing the Library:
-To use this library, clone this repository and link to `wisp.js` via a script tag.
-If you want to use the WebSocket API polyfill, then you can also link the `polyfill.js` file.
+To use this library on either NodeJS or the browser, import the `wisp.mjs` file.
+Alternatively, use the `dist/wisp.js` file in the NPM package if you don't want to use an ES6 module.

 ### Connecting to a Wisp Server:
 You can create a new Wisp connection by creating a new `WispConnection` object.
 The only argument to the constructor is the URL of the Wisp websocket server.
 Use the `open` event to know when the Wisp connection is ready.